Juju075/php-framework/README.md

     </tbody>
 </table>

-This framework respects Basic coding usage, SOLID principle, Pattern designs, implement PSR.
+This framework respects basic coding usage, SOLID principle, pattern designs, implement PSR.

 During those months i learn a lot about PHP how i can use objects in my advantage, interface, abstract class